Improving Your Credit Scores To Qualify For Mortgage

 HUD Guidelines To Qualify For FHA Home Mortgage

-- Borrowers with under 580 credit scores can qualify for FHA Loans but need 10% down payment
+- Borrowers with under 580 credit scores and down to a 500 FICO can qualify for FHA Loans

 - Borrowers do not have to pay off outstanding collection accounts